Topics Overview¶

 AutoGen

-This lectures opens a new lecture mini-cycle dedicated to software development.
-The first lecture overviews how LLMs are used to generate reliable code and how generated code is tested and improved to deal with the errors.
+This lecture gives an overview on how LLMs are used to generate reliable code and how generated code is tested and improved to deal with the errors.

 Key points: